Can a Marriage Survive Infidelity? Statistics, Recovery, and a Real Story

 Neither knew how to move forward.

-What eventually shifted the dynamic was not a single apology or conversation.
+What eventually shifted was not a single conversation.

 It was the realization that their old relationship had already ended.